Ditch The Diet: 10 Healthy Cookbooks For Food Lovers

 These books are hardly new but, years later, remain must-haves.
 Yotam Ottolenghi is a celebrity chef in London that has several very popular restaurants and cafes.
 His books feature middle-eastern recipes that focus on fresh ingredients so flavourful, you’ll honestly forget you’ve bought a vegetarian cookbook.

 We love: Green Couscous.
-Get it here.
+Get PLENTY & PLENTY MORE Book on Amazon.

 7. A Modern Way To Cook